 US, Canada plan North American chip corridor, starting with IBM expansion

-US, Canada plan North American chip corridor, US President Joe Biden indicated in presser.
+The news came as Biden issued joint pledge with Trudeau to oppose authoritarian regime

-OTTAWA (Web Desk) - The United States and Canada said on Friday they would work together to create a bilateral semiconductor manufacturing corridor, as International Business Machines (IBM) signaled its intent to expand in Canada.
+(Reuters) - The United States and Canada said on Friday they would work together to create a bilateral semiconductor manufacturing corridor, as International Business Machines (IBM.N) signaled its intent to expand in Canada.

-The Canadian government will spend 250 million Canadian dollars ($181.94 million) on its domestic semiconductor industry to boost research and development and manufacturing, Trudeau's office said in a statement.
+The Canadian government will spend C$250 million ($181.94 million) on its domestic semiconductor industry to boost research and development and manufacturing, the prime minister's office said in a statement.

 IBM maintains semiconductor research and manufacturing operations in upstate New York.
 Last year, the company said it plans to invest $20 billion in New York's Hudson Valley region, once a manufacturing powerhouse, over the next decade to make and develop semiconductors, mainframe technology, artificial intelligence and quantum computing.